SixPlusOne7/JiayiLiu/essays/UseOfAI.md

 <img width="200px" class="rounded float-start pe-4" src="../img/ai.jpg">

-*AI tools can accelerate software development, but only when guided by a programmer who understands the problem and the code.*

 When I first started ICS 314, I used AI very sparingly during WODs.
 At the time, I wanted to rely on my own reasoning and fully understand the material without external assistance.
 However, as the course progressed, the pace increased significantly, and I found it difficult to consistently meet the strict time limits of the WODs.
 Eventually, I began using AI more regularly, both for WODs and for the final project, as a practical way to keep up with the workload.

 ## In the context of learning